Whew Chile: 7 Moments From The 2022 Oscars Worth Revisiting Including Will Smith Slapping Chris Rock - NewsBreak

 Whew Chile: 7 Moments From The 2022 Oscars Worth Revisiting Including Will Smith Slapping Chris Rock

-Megan Thee Stallion even made surprise appearance to rap about “Bruno” from Disney’s animated film Encanto .
+Megan Thee Stallion even made a surprise appearance to rap about “Bruno” from Disney’s animated film Encanto.

 1. Beyoncé’s PerformanceSource:beyonceupdtes